How am I Different from Other Business Copywriters?

-First I set up individual meetings with each of the 20 or so employees and attended their weekly group meetings with the owner.
+First I set up individual meetings with each of the 20 or so employees.
+I attended their weekly group meetings with the owner.

 What emerged from all this was serious inefficiency in their dispatch function.
 The technicians working in the field were getting incomplete/inaccurate information from the dispatcher.
-As a result, they spent unnecessary time chasing tools and supplies they could have taken with them when they left the shop if they’d known more about the job.
+As a result, they spent unnecessary time chasing tools and supplies.
+They could have taken everything they needed when they left the shop if they’d known more about the job.

 We worked with the technicians to assemble a list of the information they needed.
 Then we worked with the dispatcher to be sure he acquired and delivered that information to the technicians.
 Of course operational efficiency improved, as did morale.

-More generally, we worked with the members of the group to help them see the value of more positive approaches to their relationships with each other.
+More generally, we worked with everyone in the company.
+We helped them see the value of more positive approaches to their relationships with each other.
 With that insight, they gradually became a more cohesive team, ready to move on to greater accomplishments.
 See Steve Labbe’s testimonial for the owner’s take on this experience.

 Union Movement Thwarted!

-From 2001-2010 I held various positions with Wiggins Airways, who provides small-aircraft “feeder” service to major air freight carriers.
+From 2001-2010 I held various positions with Wiggins Airways.
+Wiggins provides small-aircraft “feeder” service to major air freight carriers.

 In 2007 I became Chief Pilot, responsible for a group of pilots who were seriously demoralized.
-They felt they had no voice and were mere cogs in a machine, and their unenthusiastic performance reflected that.
+They felt they had no voice and were mere cogs in a machine.
+Their unenthusiastic performance reflected that.
 Building an effective team from this dejected group seemed a monumental task.

-My boss and I began a program of personally visiting each of the pilots (challenging, since they were widely scattered geographically, and flew widely varying schedules).
-We listened to their concerns, updated their information on the company’s progress, and followed up with individual positive comments whenever we could find an excuse to.
+My boss and I began a program of personally visiting each of the pilots.
+This was challenging, since they were widely scattered geographically, and flew widely varying schedules.
+We listened to their concerns.
+We updated their information on the company’s progress.
+Then we followed up with individual positive comments whenever we could find a reason to.

-Another factor in helping these people feel more “loved” was my rigor in timely returning phone calls, emails, etc. When someone leaves a message, it’s hard to overemphasize the importance of recognizing it, or the folly in ignoring it.
-This is hugely important in helping people recognize that they matter as individuals!
+Another factor in helping these people feel more “loved” was my rigor in timely returning phone calls, emails, etc. When someone leaves a message, it’s important to recognize it, and folly to ignore it.
+This is a huge factor in helping people recognize that they matter as individuals!